Here are some of the most frequently asked questions about YES!

 Is this only for students attending Simi Valley Unified School District?
 Who can attend?

-No. YES! is open to all high school students in the Simi Valley and Moorpark area: public, private and home schooled.
+No. YES! is open to all high school students in the Simi Valley, Moorpark and Conejo Valley area: public, private and home schooled.
 Students outside of this area can apply but may need to be put on a waiting list.
 Local students will be given priority.